hems-30/wireframing/README.md

 - Adobe XD – Combines wireframing with interactive prototyping
 - Sketch – Mac-only tool popular for UI design
 - Wireframe.cc – Simple and minimal tool for quick layouts

+## Benefits of Wireframing in Software Development
+Wireframing plays a critical role in the software development process by bridging the gap between design ideas and functional implementation.
+Below are key benefits from a developer’s perspective:

+1. **Guides the Design Process**
+Wireframes provide a clear blueprint of the product’s layout and user flow before any code is written.
+Example:
+A high-fidelity wireframe of a landing page helps developers understand exactly where to place each section — such as headers, images, buttons, and forms — reducing confusion during implementation.

+➡️ This results in more efficient frontend development and fewer design revisions later.

+2. **Improves Team Communication**
+Wireframes act as a shared visual reference for designers, developers, and stakeholders.
+Everyone can review and agree on the structure before development begins.
+Example:
+During team discussions, pointing to specific parts of the wireframe (e.g., the navigation bar or login form) helps align expectations and avoid misunderstandings.

+➡️ This clarity speeds up decision-making and reduces back-and-forth.

+3. **Supports Early Testing and Feedback**
+Even before the product is built, wireframes can be used to test user experience and gather feedback.
+Example:
+A high-fidelity wireframe shared via Figma lets teammates or users click through and comment on the interface.

+➡️ Early feedback can highlight design flaws or usability issues, saving time and cost down the line.
+By using wireframes, development teams can plan better, collaborate more effectively, and deliver products that meet user needs with fewer iterations.